-- Clicking by pressing mouse buttons - Single-clicking or Clicking pressing and releasing left button quickly, used to select an icon. - Double-clicking pressing and releasing the left button twice quickly, used to open a program. - Scrolling placing the index finger on the scroll wheel and moving it up or down.
+- Pointing by moving the pointer - Clicking by pressing mouse buttons - Single-clicking or Clicking pressing and releasing left button quickly, used to select an icon. - Double-clicking pressing and releasing the left button twice quickly, used to open a program. - Right-clicking pressing and releasing the right button quickly, used to display a shortcut menu. - Dragging moving the mouse while keeping the left button pressed, use to move objects on screen.